Sanam Luang: History

 During the reign of King Rama III, when Thailand was engaged in a conflict with Vietnam over the Cambodian border, the king wished to demonstrate to other nations that Thailand was such a fertile, flourishing country that even the area in front of the Grand Palace was cultivated.
 Sanam Luang was then a normal plot of land, used for growing rice.
+During the rainy season, the area would become waterlogged, creating pools of standing water that also served as a habitat for small animals such as frogs, crabs, and ricefield rats, which local people could catch for food.
 When there was a royal funeral, it would be smoothed over to prepare for the event.

 King Rama IV set up a place for performing the Royal Ploughing Ceremony (Thai: พระราชพิธีพืชมงคลจรดพระนังคัลแรกนาขวัญ) where low walls were put up and a small hall was built to place the Buddha image for the ceremony.
 Pavilions and towers were built near the king's seat when he watched the ploughing ceremony.
 Next to the king's pavilion there was a stage where plays were performed as part of the ritual of propitiating the gods.
 Outside the wall there was a barn where the rice would be stored.

 King Rama V enlarged Sanam Luang and pulled down all the buildings which were used for the ceremonies of former kings.
 In addition, it was no longer necessary to grow rice near the Royal Palace.
 The space was needed for the preparation of the centennial celebration of Bangkok in 1897 which took place soon after King Rama V's return from Europe.
 It was a grand celebration also corresponding to the king's fiftieth birthday.
 Following a visit to the Javanese court, where he was impressed by the gardens surrounding the sultan's place, Rama V ordered that two rows of tamarind trees be planted encircling Sanam Luang.
 Two additional rows were planted about 1967, bringing the total to 783 trees.
 Sanam Luang was still the place for kite flying.
 King Rama VI again used the place in the same manner as former kings to perform various ceremonies.
 Also, it was used as a racetrack, and golf course as more foreigners came to visit and stay in the country.

-In 1976, a massacre took place on the grounds of Sanam Luang and the nearby Thammasat University.
-The perpetrators were corrupt police, right volunteers and militia.
+Sanam Luang and the nearby Thammasat University were the site of the 6 October 1976 massacre resulted from violent crackdown of left-wing protesters by right-wing militia and police.
+During that period and into the early 1980s, Sanam Luang also served as a weekend market venue before it was relocated to Chatuchak Weekend Market in 1982.